Table of Contents

 Ingredients

-- 4 green chile peppers (fresh or canned)
+- 4 large green chile peppers (roasted, peeled, and chopped)

 - 1/4 cup apple cider vinegar